 Ensure registered managers have support

-Sign your registered manager(s) up to the membership body for registered managers in England.
-For £35 per year our members receive:
+Sign your registered manager(s) up to the membership body for registered managers in England, and for just £35 per year they'll receive:

 Focus on quality